 Tsukemono, Japanese pickled foods, are served with most traditional Japanese meals along with rice and miso soup.
 They serve many purposes.
-They are used as garnish, for palate cleansing, as a relish and digestive.
-There are several different types of tsukemono.
+They are used as a garnish, for palate cleansing, as a relish and as a digestive.
+Several different types of tsukemono exist.
 Probably the most common type is the simple salt pickle, shiozuke.

 Shiozuke is probably the most common pickle because of its simplicity.
-Fresh seasonal vegetables, salt, a few hours and done.
+Take fresh seasonal vegetables, salt them for a few hours and then you’re done.
 Cucumbers are commonly salt pickled creating a crisp, mild pickle that is a nice side dish for a meal.
 Another common salt pickle is the umeboshi plum.
-Umeboshi plums are heavily salted, take a little more time, and have a stronger flavor.
+Umeboshi plums are heavily salted.
+They take a little more time and have a stronger flavor.
 Umeboshi are often served with rice to mellow out the strength of the pickle.
 Following is my cucumber shiozuke tsukemono recipe.
 The steps are fairly simple.

 2 cucumbers, 1 Tbsp salt

 Optional add ins: toasted sesame seeds, thinly sliced onions, chili pepper, garlic, ginger

 * Slice cucumbers very thin.

 * Place cucumbers in bowl and sprinkle with salt.
 Mix the salt with the cucumbers.

 * Add in optional ingredients if desired.
 Mix in well.